plumed/install-plumed/README.md

 ```
 In this case the module will be in your GH workspace

-## Caching stratiegies
+## Caching strategies
-There are two caching strategies avaiable with this action
+There are two caching strategies available with this action

 - **[ccache](https://ccache.dev/) and [actions/cache](https://github.com/actions/cache)** by storing the `~/.ccache` directory
 - **[actions/cache](https://github.com/actions/cache)** by storing the installation directory

 ### ccache and actions/cache

-Using ccache will store the compilation artifacs and speed up new runs
+Using ccache will store the compilation artifacts and speed up new runs

 ```yaml
 name: Test